MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/conditional-access-app-control-how-to-overview.md

 We embedded a sample of this process in the [access](access-policy-aad.md) and [session](session-policy-aad.md) policy creation documentation.

-For more information, see [Conditional access policies](/azure/active-directory/conditional-access/overview) and [Building a Conditional Access policy](/entra/identity/conditional-access/concept-conditional-access-policies).
+For more information, see [Conditional Access policies](/azure/active-directory/conditional-access/overview) and [Building a Conditional Access policy](/entra/identity/conditional-access/concept-conditional-access-policies).

 ## Create your access and session policies